crankycyclops/trogdor-pp/README.md

 ### Other Configurations

 Other configurations are, of course, possible.
 You could host single player games online via trogdord, or support multi-player games locally through a custom executable with multiple input devices.
-You can link any application to core for any purpose; what you choose to do with it is limited only by your imagination :)
+You can link any application to core for any purpose; what you choose to do with it is limited only by your imagination!

 ## Experimental Inform 7 Support